z00t/z00t_horses/README.md

 Disclaimer
 ------------
-This is very much a WIP, and more of a proof of concept to get some code snippets out and available.
+This is very much a WIP, and more of a proof of concept/admin tool to get some code snippets out and available.
 The code atm is quite patchwork, and I thank all in the RedM and Redem_roleplay communities for their contributions and hard work.
 Merry Christmas all!

 Known Issues